 During Baselworld 2014, Tissot put on display a number of nice collections that make absolutely clear that Tissot is serious about increasing its market share when it comes to “affordable” watches.
 Among the new products, they have officially presented their T-Race Touch Aluminium (ref.
-T081.420.97.057.03): a new version of their analog-digital timekeeper that now comes in a sexy aluminum body available in four different colors, those including dark orange (pictured,) and even bright red (ref.
+T081.420.97.057.03): a new version of their analog-digital timekeeper that now comes in a sexy aluminum body available in four different colors, including dark orange (pictured,) and even bright red (ref.
 T081.420.97.207.00).

 Compared to the 2013 year model that, too, was released in Basel, the new Tissot T-Race Touch Aluminium features only minor tweaks here and there like more textured plastic parts and (if I see it correctly) slightly increased letters on its inner bezel flange.

 Judging by the list of features that, again, include a chronograph, a logbook, a perpetual calendar, two alarms with two time zones, a tide calculator, and a compass, the quartz mechanism that powers the timepiece is also the same.
 The gadget is still operated via a couple of push-pieces at the right side of the case and a number of touch-sensitive areas on its scratch-proof sapphire crystal.

 With their T-Touch collection, Tissot obviously targets numerous Japanese tool watches (probably, the legendary G-Shock family is the first one that comes to mind).
-Using the same gadget-like design, they add that easily recognizable Swiss touch to them with all these exaggerated parts somehow more subdued in order to not look like yet another ridiculous gadget from Power Rangers as it is often the case with Japanese electronic timekeepers.
+Using the same gadget-like design, they add that easily recognizable Swiss touch to them with all these exaggerated parts somehow more subdued in order to not look like yet another ridiculous gadget from Power Rangers as is often the case with Japanese electronic timekeepers.

 As usual, the shape of the case is highly ergonomic, it is easy to manipulate all the numerous functions of the device and the touch-sensitive dial makes using the gadget an even more rewarding experience.